tmieslinger/pydropsonde/docs/source/CONTRIBUTING.md

     conda activate halodrops
     ```

+    **_Get pre-commit working for you_**

+    If you created the environment with the `environmnet.yml` file, then `pre-commit` should already be present in your environment. `pre-commit` is used to employ hooks for checking (and in some cases, fixing) the code before commits are made.
+To get pre-commit to check automatically every time you commit, use the following command:

+    ```bash
+    pre-commit install
+    ```

+    That's it. :) `pre-commit` will now parse through all hooks in the `.pre-commit-config.yaml` file and do its thing accordingly.

+    Every time there is a change in the config YAML file, be sure to apply those changes for all existing files too with the following command:

+    ```bash
+    pre-commit run --all-files
+    ```

 3. **Create a branch**

     Now we have a local copy of our fork and we have the environment ready to start developing.